Emergency Caller Location Information

 Each agency has a role in the system:

-- we have responsibility for the Government’s Communication Portfolio and, as part of this, we oversee the operation of the LAS system which receives and processes Emergency Caller Location Information
+- we have responsibility for the Government’s Communication portfolio and, as part of this, we oversee the operation of the Emergency Location Information System which receives and processes Emergency Caller Location Information

 - the mobile network operators provide network cell-site data.